Gym worker accused of killing ex-boss with a hatchet found in Kentucky

 Micheli was found driving a Toyota Prius, the vehicle he was seen driving before Monday's attack at a Belle Meade strip mall.

-Police have been searching for Micheli since Monday, following the slaying of Joel Paavola, who owned The Balance Training gym.
+Police have been searching for Micheli since Monday after the slaying of Joel Paavola, who owned the Balance Training location in Belle Meade, southwest of Nashville.

+More: Suspect wanted in Nashville hatchet attack was previously arrested near White House, Secret Service says

 Authorities said that Micheli formerly worked for Paavola, who fired Micheli from the gym 14 months ago.